Astro-sully/2d_fluid_sim/README.md

 - Adjustable brush radius using the mouse scroll wheel.
 - Play/pause control and keyboard shortcuts for quickly adjusting the view.
 - Reset control to clear the simulation state.
+- Optional right-wall sink mode that absorbs any fluid reaching the outlet.

 ## Requirements